kynsofficial/WordPress-Login-As-User-Plugin/README.md

 ## Description

 The aptLearn Login as User plugin is a WordPress plugin that adds a "Login as User" button to the wp-admin user page column.
 This allows administrators to log in as a specific user directly from the wp-admin user page.
 The plugin also displays a sticky banner for administrators to return back to the wp-admin user page and be logged back in as an admin.
-This plugin is originally developed and Licensed to aptLearn, but feel free to use it.
+I originally developed this plugin as a backend developer aptLearn but feel free to use it😉.

 ## Installation